goat-community/goat-docs/docs/routing/walking.md

 #### Sub-network Extraction

 - **Buffer Region:** Based on user-origin, travel time, and speed.
-- **Segment Filtering:**  Include only relevant segments for walking.
+- **Edge Filtering:**  Include only relevant edges for walking.

-Segments are considered for pedestrian routing:
+For pedestrian routing, the edges of the following street types are considered :
-`secondary` `tertiary` `residential` `livingStreet` `trunk` `unclassified` `parkingAisle` `driveway` `pedestrian` `footway` `steps` `track` `bridleway` `unknown`
+`secondary`, `tertiary`, `residential`, `livingStreet`, `trunk`, `unclassified`, `parkingAisle`, `driveway`, `pedestrian`, `footway`, `steps`, `track`, `bridleway` and `unknown`. *(You can find further information on this classification in the [OSM Wiki](https://wiki.openstreetmap.org/wiki/Key:highway).)*

-#### Artificial Segment Creation
+#### Artificial Edge Creation

 User-provided origin points are typically located a short distance away from the street network.
-In order to account for the additional time (or cost) of walking from the origin to its nearest street, artificial (or simulated) segments are created.
+In order to account for the additional time (or cost) of walking from the origin to its nearest street, artificial (or simulated) edges are created.

-#### Segment Cost Computation
+#### Edge Cost Computation

-For all segments in the sub-network, a cost value (represented as time) is calculated based on various parameters.
+For all edges in the sub-network, a cost value (represented as time) is calculated based on path length and walking speed.
 Cost function for walking:
 `cost = length / speed`

 #### Network Propagation

-To compute the shortest path from the origin point to various destinations, a custom implementation is used of the well-known [Dijkstra Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
+To compute the shortest path from the origin point to various destinations, a custom implementation of the well-known [Dijkstra Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) is used.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center' }}>